 High Intermediate to Advanced Plans

-Instead, I’d like to point you to the single most helpful resource for adult ESL lesson plans that I have used-- and it’s free!
+Here's the single most helpful resource for adult ESL lesson plans that I have used-- and it’s free!
 Another teacher shared it with me, and for years I didn’t know that it was available online...
-So instead of trying to write up my variations, I want to recommend these lessons that my students and I have found especially helpful.
+My students and I have found many of these lessons especially helpful.

-I’d recommend printing the sections of the pdf that you intend to use so it’s easily available when you want to refer to a particular lesson or print its hand-outs.
+I’d recommend printing the sections of the pdf that you intend to use.
+That way it’s handy when you want to refer to a particular lesson or print some handouts.